Chinese: 杞菊地黄丸

 Tongue color: Red

 Qi Ju Di Huang Wan is sometimes prescribed by TCM practitioners to treat Liver Yang Rising.
 This pattern leads to symptoms such as headaches, dizziness, tinnitus and deafness.
-Patients with Liver Yang Rising typically exhibit wiry (Xian) pulses as well as a red tongue.
+Patients with Liver Yang Rising typically exhibit wiry (Xian) pulses as well as Pale, normal or slightly red on the sides with no coating.

-The symptoms mentioned here are fairly similar to these of Stagnant Liver Qi... read more about Liver Yang Rising
+The symptoms mentioned here are fairly similar to these of Stagnant... read more about Liver Yang Rising

 The Liver is a so-called "Zang" Organ.
 Learn more about the Liver in Chinese Medicine